 - Hours of Service (HOS): While federal HOS rules apply to interstate commerce, local exceptions and state-specific rest break laws can complicate a driver’s log.

-The Fix: Use a centralized compliance dashboard.
+The Fix: Use a unified compliance dashboard.
 Don’t leave it up to the driver to “figure it out” at a weigh station.
 Pre-planning your permits and ensuring your routing software accounts for vehicle-specific restrictions (like bridge heights and weight limits) is non-negotiable.

 2. Leverage Intelligent Route Optimization